 - Stromal cells which can produce fat, cartilage and bone.

-The body regulates the process of erythropoiesis so that a red blood cells are produced at a rate that is equal to the destruction of red blood cells.
+A decrease in oxygen in the blood is detected by the kidneys which then secrete the hormone called erythropoietin (commonly known as EPO).
+This hormone is found naturally in the body and stimulates erythropoiesis, the process by which red blood cells (erythrocytes) are produced in the red bone marrow.
+The body regulates the process of erythropoiesis so that red blood cells are produced at a rate that is equal to the destruction of red blood cells.
 This enables the body to sustain adequate tissue oxygen levels.

 Bone Marrow Transplants